 Remember subtle and cool hues at work (considering the warm weather) can not only keep you in comfort and provide you with relaxation but also change the power game.

-We all have our favorite colors that define us and make South Asian women feel confident, so bring all those colors into your wardrobe, but make sure that they are toned down a bit for a professional look.
+We all have our favorite colors that define us and make us feel confident, so bring all those colors into your wardrobe, but make sure that they are toned down a bit for a professional look for South Asian women.

 The face of a professional woman of color presents to the world changes considerably using makeup.
 Not only is proper make-up a matter of a female’s appearance, but it also boosts her energy and confidence, inspiring positive responses as a result of her interaction with others.

-There is a whole lot of difference between party makeup and professional makeup.
-The best makeup look for professional Pakistani women is the nude or ‘no-make up’ look.
+There is a whole lot of difference between party makeup and a professional look for South Asian women.
+The best makeup look for professional Pakistani women is the nude or ‘no-makeup’ look.

-The makeup should be subtle and natural looking, but still there.
+The professional look for South Asian women makeup should be subtle and natural looking, but still there.
 Highlight your best features subtly at work.
 Keep the following tips and tricks for makeup in mind: